fhildeb/lukso-node-guide/6-blockchain-clients/README.md

 #### Consensus Client

-The Consensus Client is responsible for participating in the consensus protocol of the blockchain.
+The Consensus Client, also referred to as the beacon client or beacon node is responsible for participating in the consensus protocol of the blockchain.
 In a Proof of Stake system, this involves proposing own blocks and/or attesting to the validity of proposed blocks

 Under the hood, the Consensus Client communicates with other validators to reach agreement on the state of the blockchain.
 It signs messages with the validator's private key as part of the consensus process, and it reads from and writes to the blockchain through the execution client.